litentry/heima/tee-worker/omni-executor/aa-contracts/aa-demo-app/README.md

    - This deploys your OmniAccount contract
    - Your wallet automatically becomes the initial root signer

-4. **Add ERC20 Tokens** (Optional): Add USDC or USDT for token swaps
+4. **Transfer ERC20 Tokens** (Optional): Transfer USDC or USDT to your Omni Account
-   - Select the token type (USDC or USDT)
-   - Use the "Mint Test Tokens" button to get test tokens
+   - Test tokens are minted directly from the interface
-   - Send tokens to your OmniAccount address
+   - Use "Transfer to Omni" to move tokens from wallet to Omni Account
    - Monitor all token balances in real-time

 5. **Manage Signers**: After deployment, manage authorized signers